 Some - but not all - of the CofE's evangelicals and Anglo-Catholics are opposed.

 Anglo-Catholics revere the traditions and ceremonies of the Church.
 Some believe a woman cannot be a valid bishop and ordaining women prevents unity with the Roman Catholics.

 Evangelicals place great stress on the teachings of the Bible and those who oppose women's ordination say scripture requires male headship in the Church.

 How many Anglican women bishops are there worldwide?

+There are nearly 30 in active ministry.
 The most recently appointed, in September 2013, is Bishop Eggoni Pushpalalitha of Nandyal, a diocese of the Church of South India.

 The same month the Reverend Pat Storey, rector of St Augustine's in Derry, was appointed Church of Ireland Bishop of Meath and Kildare - the first woman Anglican bishop in the UK and Ireland.

 In addition there are four in Australia and New Zealand; five in Canada; one in Cuba; 13 in the USA; one in Swaziland; and one in South Africa.

 Why is this vote important to the rest of us?

 It would alter the leadership profile of the Church of England, which is central to many state occasions and local ceremonies across the country.